Lie algebra configuration pairing: Operad Structures

 \begin{proposition} $\Gop$ is not a quadratic operad \cite{GiKa94}. \end{proposition} \begin{proof} Count ranks as $k[\Sigma_n]$-modules. $\Gop(2)$ has rank 1 as a $k[\Sigma_2]$-module. $\Gop(3)$ is spanned as a $k[\Sigma_3]$-module by $ $, $ $, and $ $.
 However, a quadratic operad with $\Op(2)$ of rank 1 cannot have $\Op(3)$ of rank $>2$. \end{proof}

-There are quotient maps of operads $\Gop \twoheadrightarrow \Rop \twoheadrightarrow \Aop$ defined as follows. \begin{itemize} \item The map $Q_p:\Rop \twoheadrightarrow \Aop$ is induced by the functor which views an associative algebra as a preLie algebra. $Q_p$ takes rooted trees which are bivalent at all but two vertices to the permutation encoded by the vertices from the root to the leaf, and quotients all trees with a vertex $n$-valent, $n>2$.
+There are quotient maps of operads $\Gop \twoheadrightarrow \Rop \twoheadrightarrow \Aop$ defined as follows. \begin{itemize} \item The map $Q_p:\Rop \twoheadrightarrow \Aop$ is induced by the functor which views an associative algebra as a preLie algebra. $Q_p$ takes rooted trees which are bivalent at all but two vertices to the permutation encoded by the vertices from the root to the leaf, and quotients all trees containing a vertex of valency $>2$.

 \item The map $Q_G:\Gop \twoheadrightarrow \Rop$ is induced by the functor which views a preLie algebra as a graph algebra (by viewing an operation encoded by a rooted tree as an operation encoded by a rooted directed graph). $Q_G$ takes rooted graphs to rooted trees, and quotients non-rooted graphs.
 [The interested reader may check that this commutes with $\circ_i$ operations.] \end{itemize}